Ultimate ‘Bougainvillea’ Care Guide: Tips & Propagation

 Winter

 In frost-prone areas, bring potted Bougainvillea indoors or provide protective coverings.
-Water sparingly and avoid fertilizing during the winter months.
+Water sparingly during the winter months and avoid fertilizing as the plant enters dormancy.

-Common pests include aphids, caterpillars, and spider mites.
-Use insecticidal soap or neem oil to control infestations.
+Pests Aphids, caterpillars, spider mites Use insecticidal soap or neem oil for control.

-Yellow leaves can be a sign of overwatering, nutrient deficiency, or lack of sunlight.
-Adjust watering practices and ensure the plant receives adequate light.
+Yellow Leaves Overwatering, nutrient deficiency, lack of sunlight Adjust watering practices and ensure adequate light.

 Step-by-Step Instructions